open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/VishalSundarrajan.md

 ## What are my hobbies?

 i.
 If I have enough time and food, I play chess all day.

-    + Check out my elo [here](https://www.chess.com/member/vishalicious) and send me a game request if you think you are good.
+   + Checkout my elo [here](https://www.chess.com/member/vishalicious) and join me a game.

 ii.
 I like to think/write one unique mystery/suspense story that was never before.